How You Can Take Action

 FRESH

-We want all meals to be cooked from scratch, on campus, and made from fresh (never frozen or canned), locally sourced ingredients
+We want all meals to be cooked from scratch, on campus and made fresh (never frozen or canned), with locally sourced ingredients.

-- Good working conditions for kitchen staff (including overtime for training, benefits)
+• Good working conditions for kitchen staff (Including overtime for training, and benefits.)

 CULTURALLY RELEVANT